MyGet/MyGetDocs/site/Docs/Release-Notes/MyGet-1.6.markdown

 ### MyGet Enterprise
 * Block e-mail addresses not belonging to the organization.
 * Users can be made administrator.
-* User removal (with the option of transfering their resources to another user).
+* User removal (with the option of transferring their resources to another user).

 ### MyGet Build Services
 * Copy build log to clipboard.